-- National Weather Services - Local meteorologists - First-hand observation of conditions on campus and in the surrounding area - Observations from other school officials living in other parts of the county maintenance issues cause unsafe conditions on campus, such as a gas leak or a roof collapse, the Senior Associate Vice President Tigerville Operations or the Assistant Vice President for Greer Operations will send out a notification at the request of the Vice President of Campus Enhancement once qualified personnel have assessed the situation.
+- National Weather Services - Local meteorologists - First-hand observation of conditions on campus and in the surrounding area - Observations from other school officials living in other parts of the county.

-In the event of a weather WARNING issued for the Tigerville or Greer campus area an instant text to go to shelter will be sent to all NGU community members.
-In the event of a watch or potential for severe weather an email will be sent to the NGU campus community to be "weather aware" and review your shelter location.
+In the event of a weather WARNING issued for the Tigerville or Greer campus area, an instant alert to go to shelter will be sent to all NGU community members.
+In the event of a watch or potential for severe weather, an email will be sent to the NGU campus community to be "weather aware" and review your shelter location.